hyderhasnain/arduino_touchscreen_controller/README.md

 **Arduino Touchscreen LCD Wireless Controller Project**
 =========================================================

+You can see this project in action here: http://www.youtube.com/watch?v=bEqvmakN07w

 ##Background

 I designed and built this project during summer 2013, as an upgrade to a previous wireless controller I built the previous summer to control a small robot.
 That controller used an LED ring to display orientation and driving direction, communicating via XBee, but I needed a wireless controller with more functionality and input options.
-So I found this LCD via Adafruit ().
+So I found this LCD via Adafruit (https://www.adafruit.com/products/335).
 Perfect!

   >Turns out a newer version came out soon afterwards, that uses SPI instead of a parallel connection.
 Much fewer pins, easier to use, etc. Bummer, *lots* of my design decisions and compromises revolved around the limited IO on the Arduino...
 Oh well.